It’s the new tax year. The big change is the implementation of Making Tax Digital (MTD).

-It applies to VAT only for those businesses with turnovers above the £85,000 threshold, but it will be rolled out to other business and personal taxation.
+It applies to VAT only for those businesses with turnovers above the £85,000 threshold.
+It’s set to be rolled out soon to other business and personal taxation.

 “Making Tax Digital is a key part of the government’s plans to make it easier for individuals and businesses to get their tax right and keep on top of their affairs.

 Making Tax Digital is making fundamental changes to the way the tax system works – transforming tax administration so that it is: more effective, more efficient [and] easier for taxpayers to get their tax right”

-In the Chancellor of the Exchequer’s Spring statement on March 13th Philip Hammond said “The government can confirm a light touch approach to penalties in the first year of implementation.
-Where businesses are doing their best to comply, no filing or record keeping penalties will be issued.”
+In the Chancellor of the Exchequer’s Spring statement on March 13th, Philip Hammond said “The government can confirm a light touch approach to penalties in the first year of implementation.
+Where businesses do their best to comply, no filing or record keeping penalties will be issued.”

-Categorised in: Uncategorized
+Categorised in: Archived

 This post was written by Daisy Vowles